New York Property Taxes

 Information on Property Taxes in New York State

-Residents of New York pay some of the highest property taxes in the nation, according to Census Data and lists compiled by the nonprofit Tax Foundation.
-However, the state does offer exemptions for people who use their homes as their primary residence as well as exemptions for senior citizens, veterans, and people with disabilities.
+New York State property taxes are some of the highest in the nation, according to the nonprofit Tax Foundation.
+The state technically doesn't impose a property tax and doesn't benefit from the tax revenues—they're assessed by local governments, county governments, and school districts—but the state code does offer exemptions for people who use their homes as their primary residences, as well as senior citizens, veterans, and people with disabilities.

-New York state law requires all properties in each municipality (except in New York City and Nassau County) to be assessed at a uniform percentage of market value each year.
-It means that your assessment will be equal to some set percentage of market value as determined by your local assessor's office and that your property will be re-assessed every year.
-If you disagree with your assessment, there are ways to protest it.
+New York state law requires that all properties in each municipality except New York City and in Nassau County must be assessed at a uniform percentage of market value each year.
+This means that your assessment will be equal to a set percentage of market value as determined by your local assessor's office.

 New York Property Tax Rates

 Your property tax bill will equal your final assessment amount multiplied by the local property tax rate.
-New York property tax rates are set by local governments and therefore vary by location.
-The state has a website where you can search for your city and see tax rates, exemption amounts, and other information.
+New York property tax rates are set by local governments and they therefore vary by location.

 Property Tax Reductions and Exemptions

 Property tax exemptions reduce the assessment of your property's value, which is what your property tax bill is based on when your local rate is applied to it.
 New York law permits local governments to allow different exemptions.
 New York has exemptions for senior citizens, veterans, and the disabled.